rushills/ask-the-book/content/blog/stop-worrying/index.md

 Dale Carnegie's book 'How to Stop Worrying and Start Living' has been a game-changer for readers worldwide.
 It offers practical advice and techniques to help individuals overcome their worries and anxieties.
 The book emphasizes the importance of living in the present moment and not letting worries about the future or regrets about the past consume us.
 It also provides tips on how to manage stress and anxiety, such as through exercise, meditation, and positive self-talk.
 Through the years, the book has helped countless people improve their mental health and lead happier, more fulfilling lives.

-# I. Introduction to the book
+# II.
+Introduction to the book

 ### 1. Brief summary of the book